jeff-hykin/xcc_deno/tasks.md

     - make a way to get the names of all functions, or make an export-all option
         - make a PR for that
 - DONE: Make Deno.exit() not needed (use worker.terminate())
+- DONE: test if terminating worker is necessary
+    - answer: yes

 - fix binaryify not self-updating
+- Create a way to write binary files to the worker

+### quickC
 - make quickC have a class setup
-- DONE: test if terminating worker is necessary
-    - answer: yes
 - add caching techniques

-- compile ./wcc from scratch using a nixpkgs setup
-    - figure out how to build lib/wcrt0.a
-    - figure out how to build lib/wlibc.a
-- Create a way to write binary files to the worker
+### All targets deterministic output
+- create an "all targets" compilation tool
 - simplify the c args for:
-    - header files
+    - adding more header files
+    - custom predefined macros
+    - adding shared/static object files
     - shared object files
     - shared object outputs
     - target system selection
     - system path lookup
     - ENV vars
+- start making seralizable system for deterministic builds
+    - test how it handles `__DATE__`
+    - test how filepaths (split by `/`) are handled
+- figure out how to specify/hardcode dynamically linked libraries

+### Custom XCC builds
+- compile ./wcc from scratch using a nixpkgs setup
+    - figure out how to build lib/wcrt0.a
+    - figure out how to build lib/wlibc.a

 - big goals: